-Following announcements by Mercedes-Benz that the X-Class will be discontinued, Volkswagen has also stated that sales of the Amarok pickup will temporarily cease this year in Europe.
+Following announcements by Mercedes-Benz that the X-Class will be cancelled, Volkswagen has also stated that sales of the Amarok pickup will temporarily cease this year in Europe.

 Just 72,513 examples of the Amarok were sold by Volkswagen in 2019 – 10.4% less than in 2018 – the majority of which are built at VW’s other production facility in General Pacheco in Argentina, where manufacturing will continue for markets outside of Europe.

-However, the second-generation Amarok – developed by Ford – is due in 2022 and is likely to go back on sale in Europe with a smaller and more environmentally-friendly 2.0-litre engine.
+Despite being cancelled, there is some good news as the second-generation Amarok – developed by Ford – is due in 2022 and is likely to go back on sale in Europe with a smaller and more environmentally-friendly 2.0-litre engine.